mantidproject/mantid/docs/source/workbench/messageswindow.rst

 Messages Window
 ===============

-All of the output from your scripts and algorithms run from interfaces or other places will be output here.
-This is alongside the ability change the logging level.
-The logging level has 5 different options to display the right level of detail to choose the correct amount of detail for your circumstances.

 .. image:: ../images/Workbench/MessageWindow/MessagesWidget.png
     :align: right
     :scale: 70%

-All output from running your scripts or Mantid algorithms is logged in this window.
-To display only the information most relevant to you, you are provided with 5 logging levels (in ascending order of priority):
+Output from all the scripts and algorithms you have run will be logged here, alongside any notices outputted by the Workbench.
+So only the information most relevant to you is displayed, you are provided with 5 logging levels (in ascending order of priority):

     - Debug:
-          Anything that may be useful to understand what the code has been doing for debugging purposes.
-Mostly used by developer or users reporting problems.
+          For debugging purposes.
+Anything that may be useful to understand what Mantid's code has been doing.
+Mostly used by developers or by users reporting issues.
     - Information:
           Useful information.
 Used by users who want more detail regarding Mantid's status.